News & Articles

 6. Add Texture to White to Avoid That Sterile Look

 A white wall, trim, countertop, cabinet or fixture would look cleaner in a bathroom or kitchen.
-White is often associated with cleanliness, so it is ideal for preparing a house for sale and wanting to make the best first impression.
+White wall paint is often associated with cleanliness, so it is ideal for preparing a house for sale and wanting to make the best first impression.

-You can, however, make a bathroom look sterile, even boring, by reducing its design elements to just one colour.
+You can, however, make a bathroom look sterile, even boring, by reducing its design elements to just one color.
 If a room is whitewashed, it can have some drawbacks.
 A simple addition of textured wall surfaces like beadboard can often make the reduced palette pop by adding enough interest.

 Photo by Smith Firestone Associates